doem97/NTU-EEE-MSc-Dissertation-Template/README.md

 ## USAGE
 ### Overleaf (RECOMMENDED)

 Clike [Here](https://www.overleaf.com/latex/templates/ntu-eee-msc-dissertation-report-template/kdgfhzffjrvh), and clike `open as template`.
-Edit `main.tex` and click on `Recompile` at the right side.
+Edit `main.tex` and `Recompile` to preview at the right side.

 ### Compile by yourself